 Part of being a responsible backyard birder means keeping bird feeders clean and in good condition.
-Even the most conscientious backyard birders can be stumped, however, by how to clean the scattered debris, seed hulls, feces and other messes that accumulate under busy feeders.
-If left unchecked, this mess can be unsightly, may smell and can be hazardous to birds, but there are ways to keep the ground underneath feeders fresh and clean.
+Even the most conscientious backyard birders can be stumped, however, by how to clean the scattered debris, seed hulls, feces, sprouts, and other messes that accumulate under busy feeders.
+If left unchecked, this mess can be unsightly, may smell, and can be hazardous to birds.
+Fortunately, there are easy ways to keep the ground underneath feeders fresh and clean.

 Why You Need to Clean Under Feeders

 While it is true that seed hulls, spilled seed, and feces will eventually decompose and can be useful compost, that process can take weeks or months.
 This is too long just to let debris naturally decompose and keep the area underneath a feeder safe and clean.
 Messes underneath feeders can lead to a variety of problems, such as:

-- The wasted seed that is less likely to be eaten and will spoil more quickly on the ground.
+- Wasted seed is less likely to be eaten and will spoil more quickly on the ground

 - Growing mold or mildew and spreading diseases to birds that feed on the ground

 - Strong odors of rancid, rotting seeds, spilled suet, spoiled nectar, or other debris

-- Attracting mice, rats, raccoons and other unwanted wildlife or pests.
+- Attracting mice, rats, raccoons, bears, and other unwanted wildlife or pests

 - Attracting large flocks of the least desirable backyard birds, including bullies such as rock pigeons, common grackles, or European starlings

-Regularly cleaning beneath bird feeders can eliminate these problems, however, and backyard birders can continue to enjoy the flocks at their feeders without the hassle of an unattractive feeding area.
+Regularly cleaning beneath bird feeders can eliminate these problems, however, and birders can continue to enjoy the flocks at their feeders without the hassle of an unattractive feeding area.

 Easy Tricks for Cleaning Under Bird Feeders

 Here are several ways to clean under feeders.
 While each method will not necessarily be effective in every yard, the best way to keep the ground clean is to use as many techniques as possible for the most thorough cleaning.